-Socket fabrication in LMIC is affordable, but time-consuming and wasteful.
+Socket fabrication in LMIC is affordable, but time-consuming and creates waste.
 Sockets in LMICs are fabricated from polypropylene or resin, through lamination of fibres.
 Both materials are affordable and durable.
 The socket fabrication and fitting process usually takes one to three days, depending on the need for adjustments.
-Negative environmental impact is caused by wasteful intermediary outputs that are disposed of, such as the cast of the residual limb and the plaster positive mould.
-The various steps are also not amenable to any changes in the fitting process.
+Negative environmental impact is caused by wasteful intermediary outputs that are disposed of, such as the cast of the residual limb and plaster positive mould.
+With traditional casting, information is lost in the process; meaning some changes require the process to be repeated.